jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 220px; left: 420px;">Lockout</h1>

 !SLIDE
+.notes Rodauth by default requires users to reinput their password for account modifications, but it offers a feature so that it does not ask for a password if one has been entered recently.

+<h1 class="white" style="font-size: 100px; position: absolute; top: 220px; left: 340px;">Password</h1>
+<h1 style="font-size: 150px; position: absolute; top: 280px; left: 210px;">Grace</h1>
+<h1 class="white" style="font-size: 120px; position: absolute; top: 400px; left: 335px;">Period</h1>

+!SLIDE
 .notes If you have a policy that requires password complexity checks, Rodauth has a feature that offers a configurable password complexity checker.

 <h1 style="font-size: 100px; position: absolute; top: 220px; left: 340px;">Password</h1>